VM

 Experience Mapping

-After developing my persona, Mary, I created an Experience Map to get a better understanding of their journey.
+After developing my persona, Mary, I created an Experience Map to better understand her journey.

-By defining the stages of their experience with handling money and attempting to budget through a paycheque, I would be able to pinpoint the ideal moments of opportunity where I could intervene with a digital solution.
+By outlining the stages of her experience with managing money and attempting to budget on a paycheque-to-paycheque basis, I was able to pinpoint key moments of opportunity where a digital solution could effectively intervene and support her throughout the process.

 Ideate

-After identifying key moments where I could intervene, I moved into the ideation phase of problem-solving where I began to explore User Stories and Epics to see how users like Mary might use digital solutions to make budgeting an easy process for them.
+After identifying key moments of opportunity, I moved into the ideation phase, focusing on problem-solving.
+I explored User Stories and Epics to better understand how users like Mary might interact with digital solutions that make budgeting easier.

 User Stories

-I began by authoring 20+ user stories that capture the functional needs of the targeted user.
+I began by drafting over 20 user stories to capture the functional needs of the target users.

-From the user stories, I organized them into epics and chose 2 of them to focus in on for my task flow.
-The first being our primary core epic and the second being our secondary core epic.
+Next, I organized these user stories into epics and selected two key epics to focus on for the task flow: one as our primary core epic and the other as a secondary core epic.

 Transition Into Task Flows